Cellosaurus logo

 - Each subsequent release is consecutively numbered with one exception: release 9.0 of 16-Apr-2014 was followed by release 9.1 of 17-Jul-2014.

-- Initially the Cellosaurus files were available for download on the neXtProt FTP site but since May 2015 (with release 12.0 of 10-Apr-2015) they have been distributed from the Expasy FTP site:
+- Initially Cellosaurus files were available for download on the neXtProt FTP site but since May 2015 (with release 12.0 of 10-Apr-2015) they have been distributed from the Expasy FTP site:

 ftp://ftp.expasy.org/databases/cellosaurus